hashicorp/go-getter/README.md

   * `aws_access_key_id` - AWS access key.
   * `aws_access_key_secret` - AWS access key secret.
   * `aws_access_token` - AWS access token if this is being used.
+  * `aws_profile` - Use this profile from local ~/.aws/ config.
+Takes priority over the other three.

 #### Using IAM Instance Profiles with S3